wayfareio/wayfare.io/startups.markdown

 lead:
   line1: STARTUP PROGRAMS
   line2: for **SOCIAL ENTREPRENEURS**
-  content: Wayfare provides programs tailored to the unique needs of social good startups.
-    We provide the space and support to founders so that they can turn their ideas into reality.
-Wayfare's startup programs guide founders and organizations from idea stage all the way through sustainable impact.
+  content: Wayfare’s startup incubator provides programs tailored to the unique needs of social good startups.
+In the startup incubator, you receive the space and support you need so you can turn your ideas into reality and guide your organization from idea stage all the way through sustainable impact.
-  buttons:
-  - title: Enroll <strong>Now</strong>
-    url: /startups
 nav:
   id: startups
   site: